AkashWorld/Flush-Reload-Attack/README.md

 [Rust Build Tools](https://www.rust-lang.org/en-US/install.html)
 Linux (Tested on Ubuntu 16.04 LTS)
 x86-64
 This project uses inline assembly code.
 This is only available with the Rust Nightly Compiler.
-You may install it using the following command after downloading the installing Rust.
+You may install it using the following command after downloading/installing Rust from the link above.
 ```
 rustup install nightly
 ```